NEWv0.25.0 — Agent-built dashboards, multi-modal media, desktop app →

 kern start launches an agent as a background daemon.
 Each agent process:

-• Binds an HTTP server to 127.0.0.1 on a random port (OS-assigned)
+• Binds an HTTP server to 0.0.0.0 on a sticky port (auto-assigned from 4100-4999 on first start, saved to config)

 • Connects to Telegram (long polling) and/or Slack (socket mode) if tokens are configured